hackerman9375/geode-ios-launcher-custom-bundle-id/JITLESS-INSTALL-GUIDE.md

 # Installation Guide (JIT-Less)
 > [!WARNING]
-> Enterprise Certificates, and certificates without the entitlement `get-task-allow` currently do not work.
+> This guide will not work for Enterprise Certificates ("free certificates"), and certificates without the entitlement `get-task-allow`.
 A developer certficate (or one from SideStore) is required for you to follow this guide.
-In the future, this notice will be removed after support is implemented.
+If you wish to use certificates without entitlements, follow the [Enterprise Certificate](./ENTERPRISE-INSTALL-GUIDE.md) guide instead.

 This tutorial is mainly for iOS 26, as Apple broke enabling JIT on iOS 26, but it should theoretically work for any iOS version.
 This guide is also for those that wish to use Geode, but don't have a computer.